City Baking Guide

 How Bend Altitude Changes Baking

-At around 3,623 feet, batter and dough expand faster than at sea level, especially in cakes and quick breads.
+At around 3,623 feet, batter and dough expand faster than at sea level, especially in cakes, quick breads, and cookies that already run soft.

 Common Bend Baking Mistakes